fmthoma/functional-data-structures-talk/README.md

 Haskell is lazy:
 * Expressions are only evaluated when the result is needed
 * ... and only as far as needed!
+* Results are *memoized*, i.e. only computed once.
 * To be precise: Evaluation is driven by Pattern Matching.

 This allows for infinite constructs like repeat: